 The Complaint alleges that, as Mayor, Viliena had the backing of KOREGA – the Committee for Resistance in Grande-Anse – a powerful political machine that uses organized violence and political muscle to influence elections, interfere with investigations and prosecutions, silence critics, and suppress political opposition in cities and towns across Grand-Anse.
 In return for their loyalty, KOREGA provides its members with jobs and control of local institutions, such as hospitals and government posts.

 Since 2007, Boniface and the other victims have filed multiple criminal and civil charges against Mayor Viliena in the courts of Haiti.
 At every step, their efforts have been thwarted by witness tampering, intimidation, and political interference by supporters of KOREGA and Mayor Viliena.

-Despite the murder indictment, Haitian President Michel Martelly reappointed Viliena as interim Mayor of Les Irois in August 2012.
+After Haitian investigators opened a murder inquest against Viliena in 2008, he fled to the United States and took up residence in Malden, Massachusetts.
+In January 2010, a Haitian court indicted Viliena for murder, battery, and property destruction.
+Despite the indictment, Haitian President Michel Martelly reappointed Viliena as interim Mayor of Les Irois in August 2012.
 Since then, Viliena has been able to travel freely between Haiti and his home in the quiet suburbs of Boston.

 Viliena’s flight from justice finally ended on March 21, 2023, when a Boston jury found him liable for the extrajudicial killing of Eclesiaste Boniface and the torture and attempted extrajudicial killing of Juders Ysemé and Nissage Martyr during the radio station attack.
 The next day, federal authorities arrested Viliena and charged him with visa fraud for failing to disclose his human rights abuses laid bare at trial.